DvorakPavel/sc300-entra-lab/README.md

 - **Global Admin can't do everything** — Custom Security Attributes require a dedicated role (Attribute Definition Administrator).
 Global Admin is not enough.
 - **CAE is on by default** — There's no "enable" button.
 The Conditional Access option is for restricting it, not turning it on.
 - **Report-only → Enforced is the real workflow** — Deploy in report-only, monitor sign-in logs for impact, then enforce.
 This lifecycle was applied across all 11 CA policies in this lab.
 - **Identity Secure Score needs patience** — Score initially showed 0 points for CA-based risk policies.
-After 4+ days, it finally recognised them, jumping the score from 38% to 78%.
+After 4+ days, it finally recognised them, jumping the score from 38% to 78.84%%.
 The documented 24-hour refresh cycle is misleading — real sync can take significantly longer.
-- **Break-glass accounts vs. Secure Score** — Break-glass accounts must be excluded from MFA per Microsoft's own best practice, but Score penalises every admin without MFA.
-The correct configuration and the good score are mutually exclusive.
+- **Break-glass accounts vs. Secure Score** — Break-glass accounts must be excluded from MFA per Microsoft's own best practice, but Secure Score penalises every admin without MFA.
+The correct configuration and a good score are mutually exclusive.

 ## Tools & Technologies